bioconda/bioconda-utils/docs/source/index.rst

         conda config --set channel_priority strict

-    avoids cryptic erros when tryng to install.
+    avoids cryptic errors when tryng to install.
 It ensures that the channel priority configured above is respected when solving dependencies.
 See `this section of the conda-forge docs
     <https://conda-forge.org/docs/user/tipsandtricks.html>`_ for more info.